 This is where professionals can assist you.

-Agencies will have a dedicated team that will monitor tools such as Google Search Console, Bing Webmaster Tools, Google Analytics, and others for major issues.
+Agencies have a dedicated team to monitor tools such as Google Search Console, Bing Webmaster Tools, Google Analytics, and others for major issues.
 Errors such as black-hat attacks, bad backlinks, manual actions, security vulnerabilities, and so on can cause major issues if you don’t know what to look for.
 Another advantage of hiring an SEO company is that they can help protect your brand from negative publicity, competition, common SEO myths, and other threats.

 Get Useful Data and Analytics to Help Your Business Grow Even More

-Not only that, but you’ll get professional insights into the data that you can use to grow every aspect of your business.
+You’ll also get professional insights into the data that you can use to grow every aspect of your business.

 Consider the following capabilities of a digital marketing team: